 Yes, there are apps that can let your media streamer to stream home network-based content but these apps aren't installed by default and not all media streamers support them.

-Apart from that, some network media players also come with USB port so that you can attach your Flash drive or Hard drive to them and stream data.
+Apart from that, some network media players also come with a USB port so that you can attach your Flash drive or Hard drive to them and stream data.

 So, what should you get, a media streamer or a network media player?